Codium-ai/pr-agent/docs/docs/overview/pr_agent_pro.md

 **Additional features:**

+Here are some of the additional features and capabilities that PR-Agent Pro offers:

 | Feature                                                                                                              | Description                                                                                                                                                      |
 |----------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | [**Model selection**](https://pr-agent-docs.codium.ai/usage-guide/PR_agent_pro_models/#pr-agent-pro-models)          | Choose the model that best fits your needs, among top models like `GPT4` and `Claude-Sonnet-3.5`